 Alaska is not a cold, dark place like many people may think or have been told (average daylight; 11 hours for February and 16 hours for April).
-We are located near the coast, and the ocean does an amazing job of providing moisture for large, consistent snowfalls, as well as moderating winter temperatures.
+The ocean does an amazing job of providing moisture for large, consistent snowfalls, as well as moderating winter temperatures.
 You can generally expect highs during the day of 10 to 30 degrees Fahrenheit (-15 to -1 degrees Celsius).
 This will change as winter transitions into spring, influences of weather, elevation, if we are on a glacier, and whether we are in the sun or shade.

 Favorable weather is optimum for flying and skiing as pilots and guides are not keen when they can’t see.
 If the cloud ceiling is low, the light is flat, visibility is poor, winds are strong or gusty you cannot fly a helicopter for safety reasons.
 When you live in a place where it snows a lot you will get days when you cannot fly, these are often called “down days” in the heli ski world, this is how we get powder skiing; from snowstorms.

-The snow quality in Alaska is amazing.
-The large amount of snowfall allows a deep snowpack that encompasses terrain for first time powder skiers to those who are looking for jaw dropping steeps.
+The snow quality and deep snowpack encompasses terrain for first time powder skiers to those who are looking for jaw dropping steeps.
 Though our terrain is relatively close to the ocean our snow is light and dry.
 Alaska is known for having the same quality of snow from your first turn at the top of the mountain to the same mind blowing powder for your last turn.
 And don’t worry if the weather prevents us from flying we have a variety of activities; snowcat skiing, ice climbing, cross country skiing, glacier tour as well as enjoying the scenery and serenity of our lodge.